docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 [Traefik][traefik::github] is an open-source application proxy using the [ACME protocol][ietf::rfc::acme].
 [Traefik][traefik::github] can request certificates for domains and subdomains, and it will take care of renewals, challenge negotiations, etc. We strongly recommend to use [Traefik][traefik::github]'s major version 2.

 [Traefik][traefik::github]'s storage format is natively supported if the `acme.json` store is mounted into the container at `/etc/letsencrypt/acme.json`.
-The file is also monitored for changes and will trigger a reload of the mail services.
+The file is also monitored for changes and will trigger a reload of the mail services (Postfix and Dovecot).
 Wild card certificates issued for `*.example.com` are supported.
 You will then want to use `#!bash SSL_DOMAIN=example.com`.
 Lookup of the certificate domain happens in the following order:

 1. `#!bash ${SSL_DOMAIN}`
 2. `#!bash ${HOSTNAME}`